Healthy Homes Assessment Glengarry

 Glengarry Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement throughout Glengarry and New Zealand rental homes where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is required for all Glengarry and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records to demonstrate compliance with the Healthy Homes Standards that apply or will be applicable throughout the tenancy period of the rental property.
+• Property managers and landlords are required to keep records to demonstrate the conformance to each Healthy Homes Standard that apply or will be applied to an apartment rental.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

-• All houses let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes